jules2689/trudeau/trudeau/2020-04-18/post_news.md

 ---

 **Question**:
-My question is for minister  You spoke about how  relationship will betested  the upcoming weeks.
+My question is for minister  You spoke about how  States relationship will betested  the upcoming weeks.
 When trump expresses impatienceand a strong desire to reopenthe   does thatworry